Frequently Asked Questions

-Hikes are led by volunteers, most of whom are Club members.
-Almost all hikes have a hike leader and a hike sweep.
-The leader's job is to lead the group during the hike, mark trail intersections with directional arrows and find a suitable stopping place for lunch.
-The sweep's job is to ensure that no hiker is left behind and to pick up the directional arrows.
-The hike leader and the hike sweep are generally the people listed on the schedule after "Leaders", although in some cases, other leaders and/or sweeps may help out during the hike.
+Hikes are led by volunteers.
+Hikes have a hike leader and a hike sweep.
+The leader's job is to show the way, mark trail intersections with directional arrows, and find a suitable stopping place for lunch, and other duties.
+The sweep's job is to hike at the rear to ensure that no hiker is left behind.
+The leaders ask for experienced hikers from that day's group to volunteer for sweeping.
 The leaders will usually have scouted the hike ahead of time and can generally answer questions regarding the particular hike.

 Why isn't there a rating as to the difficulty of the hike?

-Rating systems are usually based on two factors: distance and cumulative elevation ascents and descents.
-CHC believes that providing this information is more helpful to hikers, as some hikers find certain types of hikes more or less difficult than other types of hikes.
+Rating systems that other clubs use are usually based on two factors: distance and cumulative elevation ascents and descents.
+CHC believes that providing this specific information is more helpful to hikers, as some hikers find certain types of hikes more or less difficult than other types of hikes.

 What should I bring on a hike?

 Hikers are encouraged to bring sufficient water and food for a day's outing in a daypack or fanny pack with individual first aid articles, a whistle, and extra clothing according to the season.
 Sturdy boots or shoes are a necessity.
 For the winter months, hat, gloves and an extra pair of socks are recommended.
 For the summer months, hikers are encouraged to bring plenty of water - more than you think you will need.

 When will the bus return to the metro Washington DC area?